cadbox1/glue-stack/docs/Building Glue Stack.md

    My current testing strategy is to have a decent amount of test data available so that you don't have to setup a lot of data for new tests.
 This might not scale in the long run so I may have to break it up a bit but I think the concept of making it really easy to setup data or not having to do it at all is a good.

+   The other important thing here is the Transactional annotation.
+That each test will run in a separate database transaction and will be rolled-back after the test completes.
+This means the database will be in the same state before each tests regardless of which tests ran before it, making our tests independent.

    ```
    package org.gluestack.api;